Inbound AI For Child Care Centers

 Safety and policy questions need approved language

 Parents ask about licensing, ratios, sick-child rules, medication, safe sleep, background checks, food, allergies, pickup lists, cameras, and emergencies.
-The call path must route sensitive questions carefully.
+The call path must hand off sensitive questions carefully.

 What public data says about this buying behavior